tr42/redactor-mentions/README.md

 # Overview

-Updated version of [redactor-mentions](https://github.com/tr42/redactor-mentions) plugin that supports [Redactor 10](http://imperavi.com/redactor/).
+Updated version of [redactor-mentions](https://github.com/tr42/redactor-mentions) plugin that supports [Redactor 10](http://imperavi.com/redactor/) and some enhancements (like floating div by the underneath the cursor).
 My goal is to eventually support searching through AJAX URLs.
 This is currently a work in progress.

+Note that this project is under heavy development so no guarantees that it will work for you yet.

 # Installation